The West Virginia LLC guide - Complete Guide

 Maintain LLC Records

-Keep formation documents, operating agreements, contracts, and financial records organized and secure.
+Make formation documents, operating agreements, contracts and financial records orderly and safe.

 Annual Reporting

-West Virginia LLCs must file an annual report by July 1 each year with a $25 filing fee to remain in good standing.
+The LLCs in West Virginia are required to submit an annual report by July 1 of every year with a filing fee of $ 25 to be in good standing.

 West Virginia LLC FAQs